replayio/delta/README.md

 ## Concepts

-- Snapshot - metadata about an image
+- Snapshot - Metadata about an image
-- Action - 1.1. w/ a GitHub Action
+- Action - 1:1. w/ a GitHub Action
+- Job - 1:1. w/ a GitHub Workflow job
-- Branch - 1.1 w/ a GitHub Branch
+- Branch - 1:1 w/ a GitHub Branch
-- Project - your basic team, workspace, etc...
+- Project - Team, workspace, etc.
-- GitHub Event - a GitHub webhook event
+- GitHub Event - GitHub webhook event
-- Check Run - a GitHub check that we create to update the status
+- Check Run - GitHub check that we create to update the status

 Table relationships

 - Branches belong to a project
+- Jobs belong to a branch
-- Actions belong to a branch
+- Actions belong to a job
 - Snapshots belong to an action

 ## Flows